ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Much of the initial version of this draft borrows heavily from {{CONNECT-IP}}.

-The author would like to thank Alexander Chernyakhovsky and David Schinazi for their advice while preparing this document.
+The author would like to thank Alexander Chernyakhovsky and David Schinazi for their advice while preparing this document, and Etienne Dechamps for useful discussion on the subject material.
+Additionally, Mirja Kühlewind provided valuable feedback on the document.